The relationship between past and

 holds true for the description of the building of “Tamar in the wilderness”

-in the Gulf of Aqaba – two sites which were securely identified and which were
+of Aqaba – two sites which were securely identified and which were not

 The tale of a glamorous United Monarchy